Harkelion/Tera-Skills-Cast/README.md

                                animation skills (reset after save)
 ```

-note : for yourself only work when you are in combat / for other's player work anytime
+note : for yourself only work when you are in combat, for other's player work after getting the target

+#### Future changes :

+add : list start when boss is engaged

 #### Objective of the mod :